 In response, the organisers of the biggest mass participation sports events across the country have come together to create a new campaign called the 2.6 challenge to raise vital funds to help our fundraising and save the UK’s charities.
 The challenge will last for a week.
 The 2.6 Challenge is open to anyone of any age – the only requirement is that the activity must follow the Government guidelines on exercise and social distancing.

 The Ben Kinsella Trust are taking part in the 2.6 challenge campaign and are encouraging supporters to take part to raise much needed funds.

 Update 28th May: The 2.6 Challenge has now closed and we are no longer fundraising for this event.
-If you would like to donate to us, you can still do so via the Donate page.
+If you would like to donate to us, you can still do so below.
 Thank you.